Fine Arts Doctoral Program Guidelines

-The use of hand-outs, overhead transparencies, slides, video clips, power point presentations, or other audio-visual aids in the core exam presentation is welcome as long as the aids are appropriate for the topic and for the student's approach to the topic.
+The use of hand-outs, and audio-visual aids in the core exam presentation is welcome as long as the aids are appropriate for the topic and for the student's approach to the topic.
 Elaborate audio-visual aids are not, however, a substitute for the skills, abilities, and characteristics identified above.

 8. What happens after the core examination?

 The Fine Arts Doctoral Program director will complete the exam rubric that indicates whether the student passed or failed the exam.
 The rubric is sent to members of the committee and to the unit's graduate advisor for placement in student's file; an abbreviated record is sent to the student.
 If the student passed, the student proceeds with his or her program of study.
 When a student completes the remaining segments of the qualifying exam (covering the specialization), the unit’s Graduate Advisor files a report form at the Graduate School with results of the entire qualifying exam, and, if required, dissertation proposal.
 At this point, the student is recommended for Candidacy.